What is Gingivitis (Gum Disease)?

 What's This Sticky Film On My Gums When I Wake Up?

 On almost any surface, a thin layer of bacteria known as biofilm can stick.
 That’s why your gums and teeth feel like they’ve been covered in slime when you wake up in the morning.
-Biofilm is normal and happens to everyone—even if you brush, floss and rinse with an antibacterial mouthwash.
-But when you don’t remove the biofilm on a daily basis, it can build and develop into dental plaque.
+Biofilm is normal;everyone gets it—even if you brush, floss and rinse with an antibacterial mouthwash.
+But if you don’t remove the biofilm on a daily basis, it can build and develop into dental plaque.

-A person with super-solid home oral hygiene routine, who brushes, flosses, and swishes daily, can control and minimize the size of the biofilm, and potentially make it even healthier by increasing the amount of good bacteria it contains.
-But when you clean and rinse your gums and teeth less frequently, biofilm (typically pale yellow in color) can harden into tartar and gets thicker which only dentists and their professional tools can remove.
-Stick to your rinsing routine to keep your biofilm in its healthier condition.
+Someone with a healthy oral care routine, who brushes, flosses, and swishes daily, can control and minimize the size of the biofilm, and potentially make it even healthier.
+But when you clean and rinse your gums and teeth less frequently, biofilm (typically pale yellow in color) can harden and thicken into tartar and requires professional intervention to remove.

 What's The Link Between Gum Disease, Gingivitis and Periodontitis?

 There are a lot of medical terms of ‘gum disease’, but what do they mean and how are they connected?

 Gum disease is the broad-stroke, general term used to describe an infection in your gums.
 Both gingivitis and periodontitis are words used to describe gum disease—but they don’t mean the same thing.